What Are Buyouts?

 If you are not at all interested in moving or even in engaging in buyout negotiations, your landlord must respect your decision.
 If your landlord is threatening you with eviction, failing to make repairs, and/or otherwise repeatedly harassing you, you may have legal claims against your landlord for money damages.

 While we frequently fight to preserve a tenant’s rent-controlled apartment, we recognize that for some tenants the value of a buyout payment exceeds the value of continuing to reside in a rent-controlled apartment.
 We believe buyouts can benefit some tenants so long as the tenant makes that determination with a full understanding of his or her rights.
 Landlords frequently take advantage of a tenant’s ignorance of the law and their rights.
 Our goal is to provide tenants whose landlords have approached them about a buyout with a full understanding of what they are giving up and, should they wish to proceed, to recover as much money as possible.
 So whether you are interested in engaging with your landlord in buyout negotiations, not interested in a buyout but interested in learning more about your rights, or interested in learning how to stop harassing behavior by your landlord directed towards recovering possession of your rental unit, we are here for you.
-Contact Tenant Law Group to discuss your options and learn more about how we can help you today.
+Contact us to discuss your options and learn more about how we can help you today.